superbderrick/SummerPlayerView/README.md

 #### Configuration and theme

-Configure the summerPlayerView's theme and configurations, and target view where the video will appear like sample code Currently, only landscape mode is supported
+- Configure SummerPlayerView's theme and configurations, and target view where the video will appear like sample code

+- Currently, only landscape mode is supported

 #### Concepts

-It tried to make it as similar as possible a Youtube kids App Player UI Through summerplayerview, you can understand the following basic player actions
+It tried to make it as similar as possible a Youtube kids App Player UI Through SummerPlayerView, you can understand the following basic player actions

 - Basic playback
 - Loop play
 - Next or Previous actions
 - Seek
 - HLS playback with AVQueueplayer

 ## Author